ShaileshAdhikari/nepali-number-reconizer/frontend/README.md

-Paintapp-Flask-PostgreSQL
+Number Recognizer Frontend
 =========================

-Paint application using Flask, JavaScript and PostgreSQL
+Application built using Flask, JavaScript and PostgreSQL